Pacific Park, Brooklyn: The Community Benefits Agreement

-The edition of October 22, 2005 of The Brooklyn Paper revealed that the Forest City Ratner (FCR) company had paid large sums of money to organizations, offering what they've presented as grassroots neighborhood support for the proposed Pacific Park development.
+In 2005, The Brooklyn Paper revealed that Forest City had paid large sums of money to organizations, offering what they had presented as grassroots neighborhood support for the proposed Pacific Park development.
 Back on December 20, 2004, six months before the so-called "community benefits agreement" (CBA) was drafted, a non-governmental pact between the developer and community groups, the 501(c)(3) filings of Brooklyn United for Innovative Local Development (BUILD) stated it would receive $5 million from Bruce Ratner's company in exchange for support.
-BUILD president James Caldwell was paid $125,000 a year, and two other BUILD executives— Mary Louis and Shalawn Langhorne— received $100,000 a year, according to the IRS document.
-Additionally, the development company has also paid $50,000 to Reverend Herbert Daughtry, another CBA endorser.
-His organization, Downtown Brooklyn Neighborhood Alliance, was commissioned to help create an inter-generational center as part of the Ratner plan to "retain staff to begin to develop a program to create these facilities."
-The political arm of BUILD, Community Leadership for Accountable Politics (CLAP), is apparently folding.
+A Community Benefit Agreement, that claimed to be modeled on the first of its kind for the Staples Center in Los Angeles, was signed in June 2005 between Forest City Ratner and a consortium of community groups.